 By José Alberto Hermosillo

-“Hooked” is a compelling, eye-opening work of fiction that awakens the consciousness of the homeless problem of our unprotected youth in America.
+“Hooked” is a compelling, eye-opening work of fiction close to reality that awakens the consciousness of the homeless problem of America’s unprotected youth.

-This film reveals Jack’s enormous necessity of belonging, as he cries out loud wanting to be accepted, loved, and respected.
+This film reveals Jack’s enormous need for belonging as he cries out loud to be accepted, loved, and respected.
 Redemption may be on its way.

-Besides performing semi-naked with his guitar on the streets of New York, the free-spirited young hustler gains a few extra bucks doing tricks with men and women as well.
+Besides performing semi-naked with his guitar on the streets of New York, the free-spirited young hustler also gains a few extra bucks doing tricks with men and women.

-He also enjoys playing pranks on the streets with his supportive and naïve boyfriend Tom (Sean Ormond), a penniless aspirant photographer.
+Jack (Conor Donnally) also enjoys playing pranks on the streets with his supportive, naïve boyfriend Tom (Sean Ormond), a penniless aspiring photographer.

 In search of their own identity, they plan to move out of the shelter to a place of their own and live happily ever after.
 As the days pass, they discover that life is not a fairy tale.

-Meanwhile, Ken, a mature, religious, but confused, a film producer – played by Terrence Murphy – wants to go out and have fun with guys, while his wife has to take care of their baby at home.
+Meanwhile, Terrence Murphy plays Ken, a mature, religious, but confused film producer who wants to go out and have fun with guys while his wife has to take care of their baby at home.

 Conor Donnally.
 Copyrights @ headshots, 2017 |

 Resembling the gay version of “Pretty Woman,” Jack and Ken meet for dinner in an expensive restaurant.
-Quickly, Ken invites “the boy” on a trip to his penthouse in Miami, something Jack had never dreamed.
+Quickly, Ken invites “the boy” on a trip to his penthouse in Miami, something Jack had never dreamed of.
+Jack is ambitious and territorial, mostly with people he cares for.

-This film reveals Jack’s enormous necessity of belonging, as he cries out loud wanting to be accepted, loved, and respected.
+This film reveals Jack’s enormous need for belonging as he cries out loud to be accepted, loved, and respected.
 Redemption may be on its way.

 Max Emerson, writer/director/celebrity Copyrights @ Festival in LA 2016 |

-Applauding this unique, character-driven, first project as writer/director, Max Emerson (“Eastsiders,” “Hit the Floor,” and the “Glee” TV Series) took his celebrity status to crowd-funding a film that focuses on LGBTQ youth matters.
+Applauding this unique, character-driven first project of writer/director Max Emerson (“Eastsiders,” “Hit the Floor,” and the “Glee” TV Series).
+He took his celebrity status to crowd-funding a film that focuses on LGBTQ+ youth matters and how to help solve this problem.

-In America, LGBT young people are eight times more likely to be homeless.
-Those kids are twice as likely to be sexually abused, to develop a severe drug addiction or even to commit suicide.
+According to new statistics, in America, LGBTQ+ young people are eight times more likely to be homeless.
+Those kids are twice as likely to be sexually abused, develop a severe drug addiction, have psychological problems, or even commit suicide.

-The producers will be donating 50% of the proceeds to not-for-profit organizations, helping troubled young people.
+The producers will donate 50% of the proceeds to not-for-profit organizations helping troubled young people.

 For more information on how you can help, give, volunteer, or become a foster parent, please visit: